 Information security refers to practices designed to protect electronic, print or any other form of confidential information from unauthorised access.
 It is focused on the CIA (Confidentiality, Integrity and Availability) triad.
 Information security is also known as infosec for short.
 Data can be called information in specific contexts.
 However, these terms have different meanings.
 Data is an individual unit containing raw and unorganised facts.
 Information is a meaningful form of data after it is structured in a particular fashion.

 Information security vs cyber security

 Often, information security and cyber security terms are used interchangeably.
-Information security deals with protection of all forms of information.
+Information security definition relates to the protection of all forms of information.
 Cyber security is the practice of protecting electronic data from being hacked (compromised or unauthorised access).
-This data may reside on different types of assets that store or process such data such as laptops, workstations, devices, network equipment, etc.
+This data may reside on different assets that store or process such data, such as laptops, workstations, devices, network equipment, etc.

 What is a threat?

 A threat is defined as an event facilitated by a weakness that could lead to unauthorised access to an electronic system.
 Some of the main cyber security threats include ransomware, phishing attacks, unpatched vulnerabilities and insider attacks.